-Roy Knabenshue's Mother, 85, Dies [[handwritten note]] Holly, [?][[end handwritten note]] Mrs. Salome Knabenshue, 85, mother of Roy Knabenshue, pioneer dirigible and "ligher-than-air" pilot, was found dead early today in her hotel room at 6808 Hollywood Blvd., presumably of a heart ailment.
+Mrs. Salome Knabenshue, 85-year-old mother of Roy Knabenshue, pioneer dirigible and "lighter than air" pilot, was found dead yesterday in her room at a hotel at 6808 Hollywood boulevard, presumably of a heart ailment.

 Mrs. Knabenshue was found by her granddaughter, Salome Knabenshue.